cckmwong-data/trading_SP500/README.md

 This divergence arises because:

-1. **Dynamic Risk Mitigation (GARCH)**: The model identified volatility clustering (i.e. conditional heteroskedasticity) during the pandemic.
+1. **Dynamic Risk Mitigation (GARCH)**: The model identified *volatility clustering* (i.e. *conditional heteroskedasticity*) during the pandemic.
 By forecasting spikes in conditional variance, it reduced exposure during high-risk periods, lowering the denominator (realized volatility) compared to the benchmark.

 2. **Precision Entry/Exit (ARIMA)**: By modeling the conditional mean, the strategy captured short-term trends and "V-shaped" reversals.
 This allowed for consistent gains (higher numerator) while the benchmark remained stagnant during recovery phases.

-3. **Drawdown Protection**: The active investment strategy using ARIMA ande GARCH successfully navigated "tail risk" events.
+3. **Drawdown Protection**: The active investment strategy using ARIMA ande GARCH successfully navigated "tail risk" events and transformed into significant *Alpha*.
 By reacting to statistical signals rather than holding through the crash, it avoided the deep capital erosion that led to the benchmark's negative Sharpe ratio.

 With the risk-free rate near zero (0.15%), the model’s ability to maintain positive returns translated directly into significant Alpha, whereas the benchmark's return fell below the risk-free hurdle.